Peshawar: Employment

 As a result of large numbers of displaced persons in the city, only 12% of Peshawar's residents were employed in the formalized economy in 2012.
 Approximately 41% of residents in 2012 were employed in personal services, while 55% of Afghan refugees in the city in 2012 were daily wage earners.
-By 2016, Pakistan adopted a policy to repatriate Afghan refugees.
+By 2016, Pakistan had adopted a policy to repatriate Afghan refugees.

 Wages for unskilled workers in Peshawar grew on average 9.1% per year between 2002 and 2008.
 Following the outbreak of widespread Islamist violence in 2007, wages rose only 1.5% between 2008 and 2014.
 Real wages dropped for some skilled craftsmen during the period between 2008 and 2014.

 Constraints

 Peshawar's economy has been negatively impacted by political instability since 1979 resulting from the War in Afghanistan and subsequent strain on Peshawar's infrastructure from the influx of refugees.
 The poor security environment resulting from Islamist violence also impacted the city's economy.
 With the launch of Operation Zarb-e-Azb in 2014, the country's security environment has drastically improved.

 The metropolitan economy suffers from poor infrastructure.
 The city's economy has also been adversely impacted by shortages of electricity and natural gas.
 The $54 billion China Pakistan Economic Corridor will generate over 10,000 MW by 2018 – greater than the current electricity deficit of approximately 4,500 MW.
-Peshawar will also be linked to ports in Karachi by uninterrupted motorway access, while passenger and freight railway tracks will be upgraded between Peshawar and Karachi.